-If your goal is to learn Spanish as quickly as possible and get a good level in a matter of months, immersion is really your only option!
+There is no black and white answer for how long it takes to learn Spanish, but if your goal is to learn Spanish as quickly as possible and get a good level in a matter of months, immersion is really your only option!

 Not everyone can just move to a Spanish-speaking country whenever they want.
 We know that!
 If you don’t want to do tutorials or go back to college, what else can you do?

-In cities all over the country, there are groups where you can practice speaking a language with other learners.
+In cities all over the country, there are groups where you can practise speaking a language with other learners.
 These groups are often found in student towns (where large numbers of students are learning foreign languages) and are operated by students.

 You should try the site meetup.com.
-This site specializes in getting people together based on their interests (learning Spanish, for example).
+This site specialises in getting people together based on their interests (learning Spanish, for example).
 Members meet up and go for picnics or walks, for example, during which you can practice and get better at Spanish.

 Finally, the last tip for those who’ve just begun learning Spanish and are sitting in front of their TV, computer, or tablet: movies and TV shows!
 With so many streaming sites popping up in recent years, everyone has access to media from all over the world.
 You could use this to find TV shows and movies in Spanish.